 Why Trans Awareness Week Is Important

-When I was growing up there was no trans awareness.
+When I was growing up there was almost no awareness of trans people.
 Had there been, things would have worked out differently for me and many others.
 If you have no awareness of something it's hard to define yourself as that, and as a child I was certainly having trouble defining myself.
-I wasn’t sure what I was.
-I just knew that I wasn't what everyone seemed to think I was.
+I just knew that I wasn't what everyone told me I was.

 I didn’t know what trans was.
 I certainly wasn't aware of any trans people.
 And growing up as an only child in an isolated, rural English village I had no positive trans role models at all.
 None.